iotile/poduino/examples/count-example/README.md

 where the last 12 digits represent the device ID in HEX, so `0x00000000001f == 0x1f == 31`.
 The ID of your device should be shown on the label sticker on your PODuino.

-- Using the IOTile tools, you connect to a given device with `iotile hw --port=bled112 connect <ID>` (using ID=0x1f, `iotile hw --port=bled112 connect 0x1f`).
+- Using the IOTile Coretools, you connect to a given device from your terminal with `iotile hw --port=bled112 connect <ID>` (using ID=0x1f, `iotile hw --port=bled112 connect 0x1f`).
 Commands can be chained, so you can also do `iotile hw --port=bled112 connect 0x1f get 11` to connect to device `0x1f` and then to tile `11`.

-- IOTile Devices are build from a set of Tiles, each responding to a set of RPC commands.
+- IOTile Devices are built from a set of Tiles, each responding to a set of RPC commands.
 In the case of the PODuino, the Arduino Mega bridge is represented as Tile number `11`.

 - Tile `11` has a very simple interface, supporting basically two basic commands: